Alwaki/fsdv_training/README.md

 Exercise 2
 ----------
-The second folder contains data visualization scripts.
+The second folder contains data visualization scripts, and a saved picture of the plot results.
 There is some simple extra optional functionality, such as a real time implementation.
 The scripts also depend on the packages:
 1. Numpy
 2. Matplotlib